Office Space and Serviced Offices in Fitzrovia

-Similarly to many places in London today, this once run down area has been taken over by the creative and artistic types, bringing plenty of culture, individualism and development to the area, making it the desired location for office space as well as leisure activities that it is today.
-From rare finds on the shopping high streets to the wonderful architecture that dates from Georgian times to the modern day, there is plenty to admire in and around Fitzrovia.
-Trendy vibes spill out of the area from the numerous businesses that have chosen to reside in the area, coffee shops and unique restaurants are on every corner and the atmosphere is always vibrant and upbeat in these streets.
+Similarly to many places in London today, this once run-down area has been taken over by the creative and artistic types, bringing plenty of culture, individualism and development to the area.
+This makes it the desired location for rented office space, as well as leisure activities, that it is today.
+From rare finds on the shopping high streets to the wonderful architecture that dates from Georgian times to the modern day, there is plenty to admire in and around Fitzrovia (Noho).
+Trendy vibes spill out of the area from the numerous businesses that have chosen to reside in the area; coffee shops and unique restaurants are on every corner and the atmosphere is always vibrant and upbeat in these streets.

 Habitat is another store which has been setting the standard in interior décor for decades; their emphasis however is on simplicity, functionality, beauty and affordability.
 Back in the 60s this store was the only place to shop for an on trend and beautifully styled home.
 The idea has since developed with many other chains selling the same ethos however, the furniture in Habitat is guaranteed quality with many people still believing the original is the best.

 Great Portland Street’s unique gems include stores such as Choconut selling personalised chocolates, nuts and quality coffees.
 The dual chocolate fountains which sit in the window entice customers in off the street and once they’re in it is hard to resist the delectable bonbons, chocolate bars, truffles and bespoke, handmade chocolate in which the stores specialises.
 If the sweet things aren’t really your style then Nicolas’ may be more to your taste; London’s smartest chain of wine sellers also resides on this street offering a large selection of wines from around the world.